 20) Facebook

-Power BI Desktop
+2) Power BI Desktop

 Power BI Desktop is an important component of the architecture.
 It is essentially a client-side tool that is best used as a companion tool for development and authoring.
 It is a desktop-based software equipped with tools and functionalities to help connect to data sources, transform data, model data, and create reports.
 One can download and install the component on their system for free.
-Using the Power BI Desktop feature, one can cleanse data, create business metrics and data models, define hierarchies, as well as create visuals and reports.
+Using the Power BI Desktop feature, one can cleanse data, create business metrics and data models, define hierarchies, and create visuals and reports.

-Power BI Service
+3) Power BI Service

 Power BI Service is a web-based platform that can be used to share reports created on Power BI Desktop, collaborate with other users, and create dashboards.
 This web-based feature is available in three versions, namely the free version, the pro version, and the premium version.
 Power BI Service is also known by several other names such as “Power BI Site”, “Power BI.com”, “Power BI Workspace”, and “Power BI Web Portal”.
-Another feature of Power BI Service is that it offers advanced features, such as natural language Q&A and alerts.
+Another feature of Power BI Service is that it offers advanced features, such as Natural Language Q&A and alerts.

-Power BI Report Server
+4) Power BI Report Server

 The Power BI Report Server is very similar to the Power BI Service.
 While there are ample similarities between the two components, there is one significant feature that helps differentiate between the two.
 Power BI Service is a cloud-based platform, while Power BI Report Server is an on-premises platform.
 Power BI Report Server is generally used by organisations that are not willing to publish their reports on the cloud and have concerns about the security of their data.
 Power BI Report Server facilitates the creation of dashboards and sharing of reports with other users while maintaining proper security protocols.
 However, it must be kept in mind that in order to use this service, one needs to have a Power BI Premium license.

-Power BI Gateway
+5) Power BI Gateway

 Power BI Gateway is generally used to connect and access on-premises data in secured networks.
 Organisations that keep data in security generally use the feature of Power BI Gateway.
 The Gateway allows data extraction to Power BI platforms through secure channels for analysis and reporting purposes.

-Power Query
+6) Power Query

 Power Query is a feature that helps users discover, connect with, and combine data according to their specific and customised needs.
 Power Query can be downloaded as an additional tool in Microsoft Excel or used directly as a part of the Power BI Desktop tool.

-Power Pivot
+7) Power Pivot

 Power Pivot in Power BI is a data modelling technique that facilitates the creation of data models, establishing relationships, and creating calculations.
 The Power BI feature uses the Data Analysis Expression (DAX) language to model both simple and complex data.

-Power View
+8) Power View

 Power View is a feature of Power BI that can be used with Excel, SharePoint and SQL Server.
 It allows users to create interactive visuals such as charts, graphs, and maps that bring data to life.
 Power View can also connect to different data sources and apply suitable filters to the data for specific elements or the entire report.

-Power Maps
+9) Power Maps

 Another useful component of Power BI is Power Maps for Excel and Power BI.
-It is a 3D data visualisation tool that allows users to map their data and plot millions of rows on Bing Maps in 3D format directly from Excel.
+It is a 3D Data Visualisation tool that allows users to map their data and plot millions of rows on Bing Maps in 3D format directly from Excel.
 The Power Maps feature works in tandem with Bing Maps to find the most suitable visualisation based on parameters such as latitude, longitude, country, state, city, and street address data.

-Power Q&A
+10) Power Q&A

 The Q&A feature embedded in Power BI helps users explore data according to their specific needs.
 It is known as the most convenient way to answer questions using natural language.
 Once a user has built their data model and deployed it into the Power BI website, they can ask questions and get quick answers.

-Power BI Mobile Apps
+11) Power BI Mobile Apps

 Power BI Mobile Apps are another set of native applications that runs on iOS, Android, and Windows mobile devices.
 These applications are commonly used for viewing reports and dashboards on-the-go and at short notice.

-Power BI Embedded
+12) Power BI Embedded

 Power BI Embedded is known for offering APIs that facilitate the embedding of visuals into custom applications.

-How does Power BI Architecture work?
+How Does Power BI Architecture Work?

 Now that we have a brief idea of the individual components of Power BI, let’s delve deeper into how all these components work together.
 To begin with, data sources are the starting point of the working process in Power BI.
 Power BI has a feature that allows users to connect to a variety of data sources, such as files, on-premises or cloud databases, and direct connections.
 These data sources are then used to create data connections to authoring tools like Power BI Desktop.

 Power BI Desktop is used as a companion development, authoring, and publishing tool.
-Users can import data from data sources to Power BI Desktop, use the data for the creation and publishing of reports on a Power BI Service or Power BI Report Server.
+Users can import data from data sources to Power BI Desktop and use the data for the creation and publishing of reports on a Power BI Service or Power BI Report Server.
 Users can also publish Excel workbooks directly using a tool called Power BI Publisher for Excel.
-SQL Server Data Tools and Report Publisher facilitate the creation of datasets, KPIs, mobile reports, and paginated reports, among others.
-All kinds of reports irrespective of their type are published to the Power BI Report Server and then distributed to the end users.

 An important component in the Power BI Architecture, as mentioned earlier, is the Power BI Gateway.
 It acts as a secure channel to transport data from on-premises sources to on-cloud applications.
 The cloud side of the architecture houses several components, such as dataflows, datasets, dashboards, reports, Power BI Embedded, Power BI Premium, and more.
 Users can embed their reports and dashboards into Teams, SharePoint, custom applications, and other platforms.
 On-cloud data sources can connect to Power BI tools via direct connections.
 Users who share the published reports and dashboards for collaboration and insight-based decision making can connect with each other through web browsers, Excel, and mobile devices (iOS, Windows, Android apps).

-The working process of the Power BI Architecture
+The Working Process of the Power BI Architecture

 The working process of the Power BI Architecture is made up of four major steps that explain the process from data sourcing to the creation of reports and dashboards.
 The software implements a variety of technologies and processes in tandem to achieve the required results with precision.
 This section of the blog will elaborate on the steps of the working process.